daftspunk/pond/PHP-DEPLOYER.md

 * `databaseInit` - object, required for new deployments, ingored for updates.
 Defines parameters for the database initialization.
     * `initDatabase` - boolean, required.
 Determines whether the database should be initialized with the supplied dump.
     * `engine` - string, required if `initDatabase` is `true`.
 Specifies the database engine.
 Only MySQL is supported for the database initialization at the moment.
-    * `dumpPath` - string, required if `initDatabase` is `true`.
-Path to the SQL dump file.
+    * `dump` - string, required if `initDatabase` is `true`.
+Contains the SQL dump.
     * `connection` - object, required if `initDatabase` is `true`.
 Defines the database connection parameters.
         * `host` - string, reguired.
 Database server host name or IP.
         * `user` - string, required.
 Database user name.
         * `password` - string, required.
 Database password.
         * `port` - integer, required.
 Database server port number.
         * `name` - string, required.
 Specifies the database name.
-* `configTemplates` - JSON object, required for new deployments, ignored for updates.
+* `configTemplates` - array, required for new deployments, ignored for updates.
 See the `/configure` operation below.
 * `buildTag` - string, optional.
+50 characters max.
 Build tag to associate with the deployment, max len: 50.

 ## POST /configure